(1) Business Risks

 The Group largely funds its operations by issuing bonds and borrowing funds from financial institutions.
 This means the Group maintains good business relationships with financial institutions and keeps the long-term debt ratio at a specified level, which ensures stable funding.
 However, in the event of a disruption of the financial system or financial and capital markets, or major downgrades of the Group’s credit rating by rating agencies, funding constraints and/or increased financing costs could adversely affect the Group’s operating performance and/or financial condition.

-The Sojitz Group is committed to fully aligning its business activities with the interests of its stakeholders, to achieve growth while mitigating environmental and human rights risks.
-To that end, we have established the Sojitz Group Code of Conduct and Ethics, the Sojitz Group CSR Policy, and CSR Focus Areas (human rights, environment, resources, local communities, human resources and governance).
-However, environmental, occupational health and safety, or human rights issues may still arise in the Group’s business activities or within supply chains.
+Environmental, occupational health and safety, or human rights issues may still arise in the Group’s business activities or within supply chains, however.
 Moreover, environmental or human rights groups or other members of society could accuse the Group of involvement in such issues.
 Such events could force the Group to temporarily or permanently cease operations or require cleanup work.
 The Group could also face litigation, incur expenses related to compensation for affected parties, or suffer damage to its reputation.
 Such developments could adversely affect the Group’s operating performance and/or financial condition.

 9) Compliance risks

 The Group’s diverse business activities are subject to a broad range of laws and regulations, including the Companies Act of Japan, tax laws, anti-corruption laws, antitrust laws, foreign exchange laws and other trade-related laws, and various industry-specific laws, including chemical regulations.
-To ensure compliance with these laws and regulations in Japan and overseas, the Group has formulated a compliance program, established a compliance committee, and promotes rigorous regulatory compliance on a Group-wide basis.
+To ensure compliance with these laws and regulations in Japan and overseas, the Group has formulated a compliance program, established a compliance committee, and made other company-wide efforts to instill a compliance-oriented mindset within all Group officers and employees.
 However, such measures cannot completely eliminate the compliance risks entailed by the Group’s business activities.
 Additionally, the Group’s operating performance and/or financial condition could be adversely affected by major statutory or regulatory revisions or application of an unanticipated interpretation of existing laws or regulations.

 10) Litigation risks